Peep Show (British TV series): Production

 Two pilots were filmed for the show, which allowed Armstrong and Bain to firmly develop and finalise the style of the show.
 Armstrong said, "On the run of doing those two pilots, we really created the show in the way that you couldn't if you hadn't tried it out."
-In the original pilot, Olivia Colman's character Sophie Chapman had a voice-over as well as Mitchell and Webb's characters Mark and Jeremy.
+In the original pilot, Olivia Colman's character, Sophie Chapman, also had a voice-over in addition to Mitchell and Webb's characters, Mark and Jeremy.
 The POV technique was also restricted solely to the character thinking at the time; it was later expanded so that the view could come from a third party.
 Bain and Armstrong are the show's principal writers and Mitchell and Webb provide additional material.
 Many story lines come from experiences in the writers' lives, particularly Bain's.
-For example, the series 5 episode "Burgling" sees Mark apprehend a burglar by sitting on him, something Bain once did in a video shop before he was told to get off as he was scaring the customers.
-The writing for each series takes place seven to eight months before filming begins; once each episode is mapped out scene by scene they must be approved by the producer Andrew O'Connor and Channel 4.
-Rehearsals take two weeks and filming lasts for six to seven weeks.
+For example, the series 5 episode "Burgling" sees Mark apprehend a burglar by sitting on him, something Bain once did in a video shop.
+The writing for each series took place seven to eight months before filming; rehearsals took two weeks and filming lasted for six to seven weeks.

-For the first two series, the scenes set in Mark and Jeremy's flat were filmed in a real property in Croydon, where the show takes place.
+Mark and Jeremy's flat is supposedly located in Croydon, South London.
+This is occasionally mentioned in the script, but the location is not emphasised, and, according to pilot director Jeremy Wooding, "the overall idea was that where [Mark and Jeremy] lived was Nowheresville and Anywheresville".
+Nevertheless, for the first two series, the scenes set in the flat were filmed in a real property in Croydon.
 The flat's owners did not allow it to be used for series 3, so a replica was constructed in a carpet warehouse in Neasden.
 Further filming took place at West London Film Studios.
-Mark and Jeremy's flat was chosen to be in Croydon because pilot director, Jeremy Wooding, “liked the idea of there being trams”, but Channel 4 stopped him using trams in the series.
+Croydon was initially selected for reasons of practical convenience, as many of the cast and crew lived in South London or Brighton.
+Wooding "liked the idea of there being trams" (i.e. Croydon Tramlink), but Channel 4 stopped him using trams in the series.

-The theme tune for the first series was an original composition by Daniel Pemberton and is featured on his TVPOPMUZIK album, and can be heard on his Myspace page.
+The theme tune for the first series was an original composition by Daniel Pemberton and is featured on his TVPOPMUZIK album.
 From the second series onwards, the theme music is the song "Flagpole Sitta" by the American band Harvey Danger (although the original first series composition was still heard briefly during scene changes).
 A working title for the programme was POV, as noted by David Mitchell on the DVD commentary for the first episode of the first series.